dayseanm04/network/CCNA/Configuring-Spanning-Tree/task-configs/task2.md

 You should see:
 - SW2 is now the Root Bridge for VLAN 2
-- Bridge ID Priority around 24578 (lower than the primary bridge ID priority for VLAN 1)
+- Bridge ID Priority is 24578 (lower than the primary bridge ID priority for VLAN 1)

 ---